 Versatility

-Other than that, you also have excellent image stabilisation – perfect for long exposures, and the fact that the camera (and accompanying lenses) is smaller and lighter than many other models, it’s the ideal model for toting around in the dark.
-It’s well suited to a variety of other photography as well, including wildlife, travel, sports and more thanks to high-speed shooting, and advanced subject detection AF.
+Other than that, you also have excellent image stabilisation – perfect for long exposures – and the fact that the camera (and accompanying lenses) is smaller and lighter than many other models, making it ideal for toting around in the dark.
+It’s well suited to a variety of other photography as well, including wildlife, travel, sports and more thanks to high-speed shooting and advanced subject detection AF.

 If you’re interested in this genre of photography, make sure to check out our guide to the best cameras for astrophotography for more suggestions.